-Are you a business owner, self-employed professional, freelancer, or some other types of small business that’s trying to make it big in your niche?
+Are you a business owner, self-employed professional, freelancer, or some other type of small business trying to make it big in your niche?
 The high likelihood is that as a small business owner you aren’t a marketing expert, and that’s OK.

 There are many different ways to market a business these days.
-Regardless of what type of marketing you are currently utilizing, you should always try and avoid the following common marketing mistakes.
+Regardless of what type of marketing you’re currently utilizing, make sure you’re well versed in the proper tools of the trade.

-These mistakes can prove to be harmful to your business and do more harm than good to your bottom-line.
-In this article, we’ll talk about the 5 biggest marketing mistakes and how to avoid them.
+In this article, we’ll talk about the 5 biggest marketing mistakes and how to avoid them:

 Intelligent diversification is essential when it comes to marketing.
 In the event that your client leaves or stops following you on one marketing channel, the high likelihood is that they can stay updated regarding your business if they find you on another channel.